 The general consistency between in situ and satellite estimates over the NH is noteworthy given that many factors independently contribute to uncertainty in observed changes.
 For example, there is no universally accepted definition of growing season length across in situ analyses; some define the growing season as the period based on a temperature threshold (e.g., 5°C) whereas others use the frost-free period.
-Spatial and temporal coverage can also affect conclusions based upon in situ studies (Donat et al., 2013).
-For satellite analyses, uncertainties can be related to the satellite datasets themselves (e.g., satellite drift, sensor differences, calibration uncertainties, atmospheric effects); and to the methods for determining phenological metrics (e.g., start, end, and length of season) (Wang S. et al., 2016).
+Spatial and temporal coverage can also affect conclusions based upon in situ studies (Donat et al., 2013b).
+For satellite analyses, uncertainties can be related to the satellite datasets themselves (e.g., satellite drift, sensor differences, calibration uncertainties, atmospheric effects); and to the methods for determining phenological metrics (e.g., start, end, and length of season; S. Wang et al., 2016).

 In summary, based on multiple independent analyses of in situ, satellite, and phenological data, there is high confidence that the length of the growing season has increased over much of the extratropical NH since at least the mid-20th century.